Sustainability

 If you’re selecting a venue for your event and not using your own facilities, look for one that’s as energy efficient as possible.
 Do they use LED bulbs?
 Are they getting any power from solar or another renewable source?
 Do they recycle?

 If you run your own venue, take steps to become as energy efficient as possible.
-This not only helps the environment, but also makes your venue more attractive to those looking to deliver sustainable events.
+This not only helps the environment but also makes your venue more attractive to those looking to deliver sustainable events.
+Modern venue management software can also help facilities monitor energy usage, waste reduction programs and operational sustainability initiatives.

 Provide eco-friendly handouts

-As tempting as swag is, a lot of it is bad for the environment.
+While event giveaways can be appealing, many traditional swag items contribute unnecessary waste.
 Before ordering your next batch of branded merch, look for more sustainable options.

 • Instead of plastic pens with your branding, choose those made of recycled cardboard.